Renewable methanol combines ambitions for a circular economy, better use of waste material and requirements for cleaner air.

-Renewable methanol can be used as a drop-in for transport fuels or in maritime applications and as a renewable chemical feedstock.
+Renewable methanol can be used for transport fuels or in maritime applications and as a renewable chemical feedstock.
 Ships will need liquid fuels for still a long period because only liquid fuels provide enough energy density compared to batteries.
 Methanol also brings relative ease of conversion of engines compared to LNG, simpler on-site storage systems and an existing distribution infrastructure is already in place.

 Renewable methanol is chemically identical to fossil based methanol with one, internationally accepted specification (IMPCA).
-The existing infrastructure can be used for distribution using certificates approved by independant auditors ensuring the methanol has been produced from approved feedstocks and with low green house gas emissions.
+The existing infrastructure can be used for distribution using certificates approved by independent auditors ensuring the methanol has been produced from approved feedstocks and with low green house gas emissions.